contagon/handbook/handbook/11-young-women.md

 Classes are referred to by the unifying title of “Young Women.”
 If a ward has more than one class, age-groups are used to distinguish classes.

-## 11.2 Participating in the Work of Salvation and Exaltation
+## 11.2 Participating in God’s Work of Salvation and Exaltation

 God invites all to come unto Christ and assist in His work by: